Innovative Pedagogies for International Development, March 2022

 Friday, March 25-Saturday, March 26, 2022

 Scholars and instructors teaching in the field of international development studies (IDS) play an important role in shaping the next generation of development practitioners.
 In this work, IDS instructors strive to cultivate meaningful learning experiences that offer a critical, decolonial lens on the project of development while simultaneously providing knowledge and skills essential for a successful career in the field (Spratt, 2015; Woolcock, 2007).
 While there is growing scholarship highlighting the value of decolonial and critical pedagogies (Cameron, Quadir, Tiessen, 2013; Langdon, 2013; Sims, 2018) and complicating experiential learning abroad, there remains limited scholarship detailing best practices, pedagogical approaches, lesson plans, readings, or activities that achieve these goals.
-This workshop aims to fill this gap by highlighting innovative educaitonal practices, pedagogies, and programs being employed in the field of IDS.
+This workshop aims to fill this gap by highlighting innovative educational practices, pedagogies, and programs being employed in the field of IDS.

 Workshop Schedule